Terms and Conditions

 8.3.
 All charges quoted to the Customer shall be exclusive of VAT, which Lexia shall add to its invoices at the appropriate rate.

 8.4.
-The Customer shall pay each invoice submitted to it by Lexia, in full and in cleared funds, within 30 days of the date of invoice, to a bank account nominated in writing by Lexia.
+The Customer shall pay each invoice submitted to it by Lexia, in full and in cleared funds (and where agreed by us by way of credit or debit card payments), within 30 days of the date of invoice, to a bank account nominated in writing by Lexia.
+We may agree in writing to take payments from you via a direct debit mandate created by you in our favour, in which case you hereby authorise us to take payment via direct debit in the amount of the charges due with effect from the date of our invoice.

 8.6.
 This condition 8 is without prejudice to any right to claim for interest under the law (including without limitation under the Late Payment of Commercial Debts (Interest) Act 1998).
 Lexia may, without prejudice to any other rights it may have, set off any liability of the Customer to Lexia against any liability of Lexia to the Customer.

 8.7.
-The provisions of condition 16 shall apply in respect of the charges, in the event of Termination of this Agreement.
+The provisions of condition 16 shall apply in respect of the charges, in the event of Termination of this Contract.

 9. Variations/ Upgrades and Updates